 Checks Do Not Clear Your Account Immediately

 Similarly, checks do not clear your account the moment that you write them and send them off in the mail.
 Once the person or company receives your check, they must deposit it in their bank and then wait for the money to be transferred from your account to theirs.

-When this happens the hold may drop off before the amount is deducted from your account, and your balance would say that you have more than you do.
+When this happens, the hold may drop off before the amount is deducted from your account, and your bank account balance would say that you have more than you do.
 If you do not keep track of your actual transactions, you can end up overdrawing your account.

-Understanding Your Actual Balance
+Tracking Your Actual Balance